radareorg/radare2/doc/abi.md

 order to be merged, so we ensure that binaries keep stable.

 As it's said, odd version numbers are development versions that are only available in `git` form.
-The releases are always a pair number (0, 2, 4, 6, 8).
+The releases are always an even number (0, 2, 4, 6, 8).

 When `X.Y.9` is reached, it's time to merge all the pull requests tagged for the next big release, the .9 versions are always the most unstable as they focus